evolving-cowboys/queensman/README.rst

 Development
 ===========

-Currently `react-scripts`_ are used to build the application.
 Commands are conveniently put into :file:`package.json`.

 In order to build the application issue the :code:`npm run build` command which will compile all the javascript and put it into the :file:`build` directory.